FAQ During MCO

 1.During the Movement Control Order (MCO), EMGS & The Immigration Department will not be accepting any applications or passport submission for (new, renewal, dependent, special pass) for student and staff (Expatriates) until 12th May 2020.

 b.
-What is my status if my Student Pass expired before 18th March 2020 OR within the MCO?
+What is my status if my Student Pass expired before 22January until 4th March 2021 OR within the MCO?

 You are considered overstay if your student pass has expired one (1) or two (2) days before the MCO.
-Fortunately, if your student pass expired during the period of MCO, NO penalty or charges to those overstay from 18th March 2020 to 12th May 2020.
+Fortunately, if your student pass expired during the period of MCO, NO penalty or charges to those overstay from 22 January 2021 to 4th March 2021.

 c.
 Will I be able to apply Special Pass during the MCO?

 No. The Immigration Department of Malaysia (JIM) is also closed during this period.
 All services will only resume after 4th March 2021.

 d.
 I have a new passport (because my old passport has expired/old passport lost).
 Can I apply for a sticker transfer to my new passport?

 You can apply for a sticker transfer after 4th March 2021 when Visa Office resume the operational as usual.

 e.
 I would like to defer my study for the current semester and my Student Pass is valid until September 2020.
 Since EMGS and JIM are closed during the MCO period, do I need to shortened/cancel my Student Pass?

 If you have already received the Student Deferment Status and traveled to your home country during the MCO period, you will need to send a scanned copy of your passport with the stamp out page and the data page to our office as soon as possible for our office to cancel the Student Pass as soon as the MCO period is over.
 USM Visa Office will notify you when your Student Pass has been cancelled and you will need to apply a new VAL before returning to USM.